Mowse98/MowseDeaths/README.md

 # MowseDeaths

 A simple datapack I made to add some quality of life and customisation to the vanilla system, while keeping the vanilla feel.
+This is not suitable for all styles of maps - pick the death system that fits best!

 You can freely use this datapack in your maps and edit it with or without attribution.